andre-sato/tw-portfolio/API_Docs/API_reference_PayVault.md

 ---

 ## Overview
 The PayVault Payments API allows platforms to initiate, track, and manage money movement programmatically.
 All requests are made over HTTPS and return standard JSON responses.
-Authentication is performed via Bearer tokens issued through the PayVault dashboard.
+Authentication is performed through Bearer tokens issued through the PayVault dashboard.

-This document covers the core payment initiation endpoint: `POST /v2/payments`.
+This guideline covers the core payment initiation endpoint: `POST /v2/payments`.

 ---